svanderburg/dysnomia/README.md

 to support, by looking at the presence of certain command-line utilities and files.

-It is also possible to disable certain Dysnomia types or to tune the configuration parameters.
+It is also possible to disable certain Dysnomia modules or to tune the configuration parameters.
 More information on this can be found by running:

     $ ./configure --help